smaEti/AminExpress/README.md

     next();
 });
 ```
-#### Internal Trie Tree Structure:
+#### Internal Radix Tree Structure:

-- The trie tree will have edges and nodes for user and ali.
+- The radix tree will have edges and nodes for user and ali.
     The node for ali will have the middlewares and the callback assigned to it.

 #### Handling a Request: